hazuki-keatsu/machine-learning-note/README.md

 This repo is used for owner to document learning outcomes.
 If it helps you a little, please star it.

+## The Recommended Way to Read

+All the Markdown files are written by Obsidian.
+So I recommend you to clone them down and browser them in Obsidian.

 ## Contents

 1. [Overview for the course](./notes/1.%20Machine%20Learning%20-%20Overview.md)